 The first festival in Larne was adjudicated by Mr Heggarty of Belfast, who was both surprised and entertained by what he found in Larne.
 He remarked that a third of the competitors failed to realise that Irish folk dancing was from the shoulders downwards, the Larne dancers having been accustomed to deploying arms.
 He refuted that it was injurious to keep the arms straight, a hint that some sort of debate about arms in motion had taken place, and he defended the straight-armed dances as a “splendid exercise for the young.”

 As the festival progressed, the costumes soon came under some scrutiny.
 The girls were well turned out in the “dress of the Irish colleen,” but one of the boys from Glenarm had an accident with a kilt that had “slipped its moorings.”
 The Northern Whig summed up the events surrounding the first festival: “He was quickly surrounded, but adjustment being unable to be effected on the platform, the team trooped off in order that the fastenings of the refractory kilts could be completely overhauled.”

 Grace versus Steps

-Mr Gowan awarded first place in the solo under seventeen class to Miss Monica Convery from Belfast and second place to Miss Lily Lutton from Belfast.
-In the jig and reel senior calls, Miss Neillie Fluke from Belfast took first place, Miss Veronica Convery second.
+Mr Gowan awarded first place in the solo under seventeen class to Monica Convery from Belfast and second place to Lily Lutton from Belfast.
+In the jig and reel senior calls, Neillie Fluke from Belfast took first place and Veronica Convery second.
 Veronica, however, won the under seventeen hornpipe and was praised for “excellent execution” and “excellent rhythm.”
 She was said to dance “most gracefully.”
 Lily Lutton, Mr Gowan explained, had sacrificed her grace and carriage in favour of complex steps.